harishsg99/My-Week-end-products/README.md

 ## Guys Download executetable files for linux and windows from Releases https://github.com/harishsg99/My-Week-end-products/releases
 ## If anyone found any bug contact me : harishsg99@gmail.com
 ## Note : exe files cannot be found for path dependent programs and API required programs
+## Happy News:"U can soon download these scripts from our own app marketplace"